Mycobank Taxonomy: Fungi, Dikarya, Basidiomycota, Agaricomycotina, Agaricomycetes, Russulales, Hericiaceae, Hericium

 Globally, as of 2017, mycologists separate 66 genetic lineages (30 of which are linked to species binomials) in the genus Morchella into three clades: section Rufobrunnea, section Morchella, and section Distantes.
 These correspond to the rufescent (bruising reddish brown) morels, the pale (i.e., grey to yellow) morels, and the dark brown to black morels, respectively.

 Fortunately, the morel situation in the northern Midwest seems fairly worked out.
-You can count on at least seven species: Morchella americana (synonymous with M. esculentoides), M. angusticeps, M. diminutiva, M. prava, M. punctipes, M. septentrionalis, and M. ulmaria (synonymous with M. cryptica).
+You can count on at least eight species: Morchella americana (synonymous with M. esculentoides), M. angusticeps, M. diminutiva, M. exuberans (first reported in 2012 and again in 2016, see Miller et al. 2017), M. prava, M. punctipes, M. septentrionalis, and M. ulmaria (synonymous with M. cryptica).
 Long-time collectors have used even more species names to describe North American morel specimens that, in the end, actually represented variations of a single species.
 In particular, grey morels, blond morels, and swollen-stem morels were all given their own species names, but DNA sequencing has shown that these are actually all M. americana.
 In early spring M. americana is grey, turns blonde as it ages, and can sometimes form a large swollen base later in the season.
 M. ulmaria, on the other hand, is morphologically identical to M. americana but is actually a distinct species.
 Until the day that I can carry a mini sequencer in my pocket to analyze the DNA of fungal specimens on the spot, the best we can do is label them both as M. americana, as that seems to be the more common of the two.

 The common morel (M. americana) and half-free morel (M. punctipes) seem to be the most frequently encountered morel species in the upper Midwest and these are the two that I ate for this blog post.
 I ate them on pizza.
 What can I say?
 They were really good.